jabedhasan21/Notes/Design-Patterns/README.md

 (4). **Strategy( behavior pattern )**

-*In Strategy pattern, a class behavior or its algorithm can be changed at run time.*
+* In Strategy pattern, a class behavior or its algorithm can be changed at run time.
+* Usages:
+   * Shopping Cart
+      * PaymentMethod: Visa/MasterCard and Different types of Item can be added in Cart

 (5). **Adapter( structural pattern )**